cliclic/jobs/backend/README.md

-# Drivy Backend Challenge
+# CliCliC Backend Challenge

 Looking for a job?
-Check out our [open positions](https://en.drivy.com/jobs).
+Check out our [open positions](https://en.cliclic.com/jobs).
-You can also take a look at our [engineering blog](https://drivy.engineering/) to learn more about the way we work.
+You can also take a look at our [engineering blog](https://cliclic.engineering/) to learn more about the way we work.

 ## Guidelines